 Such an intimate view of early coastal Americans is possible on Calvert Island because of a geological quirk.
 The melting ice sheets flooded coastlines elsewhere.
-But when the coasts of British Columbia and southwestern Alaska were suddenly freed from the weight of the nearby glaciers, parts of the underlying crust began to rebound, lifting some islands high enough to largely escape the flood.
+But when the coasts of British Columbia and southeastern Alaska were suddenly freed from the weight of the nearby glaciers, parts of the underlying crust began to rebound, lifting some islands high enough to largely escape the flood.

 To maximize their chances of finding ancient sites, McLaren, Fedje, and their UVic colleague Quentin Mackie have spent decades mapping the local sea level changes along the coast of British Columbia.
 On Calvert Island, where the footprints were discovered, sea level rose only 2 meters.
 Around nearby Quadra Island, local sea level actually fell, stranding ancient shorelines in forests high above modern beaches.
 There, "potentially the entire history of occupation is on dry land," Mackie says.